weezqyd/sematime-api/README.md

     $contacts= $sema->getGroupContacts($group); // you will get a json formated string of your contacts

 ```
-Getting an Individual contact from a group - Pass in the contactId as the first parameter folowed by the groupName
+- Getting an Individual contact from a group - Pass in the contactId as the first parameter followed by the groupName

 ```php